kubeedge/community/team-security/security-release-process.md

 This part should be completed within the 1-7 days of Disclosure.

+For detailed operational steps for privately tracking, developing, and preparing security fixes, see the [Security Fixes Development Process](security-fixes-development-process.md).

 After receiving any suspected vulnerability, the Security Team will discuss the issue with the reporter(s) and KubeEdge's security advisors to analyze/validate the vulnerability, assess its severity based on its actual impact on KubeEdge.

 If the vulnerability is accepted, its remediation priority, and develop remediations (including mitigations, patches/versions, and other risk mitigations) will be determined.